Motivation-enhancing drug: Certain atypical dopamine reuptake inhibitors

 Some atypical DRIs, like JJC8-091, in contrast to other DRIs, are not effective in producing pro-motivational effects in animals.
 This has been attributed to binding to an occluded conformation of the dopamine transporter (DAT) that results in a diminished increase in dopamine levels.

+Researchers

+John D. Salamone is a major researcher studying motivation, dopamine, and motivation-enhancing drugs.